 - 12 Day Eleven – Aqaba to Feynan Ecolodge

 - 14 Day Thirteen – Back to Amman

 2 Weeks in Jordan

 Two weeks in Jordan may seem like a lot of time to spend in this tiny country, but you have travelled all the way here, so why not take your time and really immerse yourself in the experience?
 This 14 day Jordan itinerary reflects my travels around the country.
 Even with this amount of time, I felt like there were more things I would have liked to have done.
-I will in a few more suggestions at the bottom of things to see in Jordan that I missed.
+I will include a few more suggestions at the bottom of things to see in Jordan that I missed.

 Day One – Arrive in Jordan

 Almost everyone who comes to Jordan will arrive by plane into Queen Alia International Airport, Amman.
 It is also possible to come overland from other countries, and some people do that by combining their holidays in Jordan with a visit to Israel too.

 Remember BEFORE you come to Jordan to check out the Jordan Pass and work out if it is worth it for you (Click here to see how it worked out for me).
 It’s important to look at it early in your planning process because under most circumstances it will cover your Jordan Visa cost too.

 Once you have made your way into the city, spend the rest of the day relaxing to recover from your travels, or explore the local area around your Amman accommodation.
 Ask the people where you are staying for any good local restaurants to eat at.